-4.2.1 The same font, size, and color should be used to indicate the attribute name of the foods in a prominent position on the food label.

-4.2.1.1 Where a name or several names have been established or used for a food by national standards, industry standards, local standards, regulations, or public announcements related to the foods naming issued from relevant departments of the State Council, one of these names, or the name presenting the same meaning or with the same nature can be selected as the attribute name.

-4.2.1.2 Where the national standards, industry standards, local standards, regulations, or public announcements of relevant departments of the State Council did not establish or use a name presenting the same meaning or with the same nature for a food product, the name which can fully describe the true attributes of the food and is not misleading or confusing to the consumers could be used as the attribute name.
+- 4.2.1 The same font, size, and color should be used to indicate the The true attribute name of the foods should be marked in a conspicuous position on the food label.
+The true attribute names refer to special names that can reflect the inherent characteristics of the food itself that do not need to be explained or have been explained, including descriptions of one or more food-specific characteristics such as food or ingredient characteristics, process characteristics, food categories, etc. - 4.2.1.1 Where a name or several names have been established or used for a food by national standards, industry standards, local standards, regulations or public announcements related to the foods naming issued from relevant departments of the State Council, one of these names, or the name presenting the same meaning or with the same nature can be selected as the attribute name. - 4.2.1.2 Where the national standards, industry standards, local standards, regulations or public announcements of relevant departments of the State Council did not establish or use a name presenting the same meaning or with the same nature for a food product, the name which can fully describe the true attributes of the food and is not misleading or confusing to the consumers could be used as the attribute name.

-4.2.2 Descriptive words about the production techniques or methods, instructions for use, or purpose of use, physical condition of the food, sensory, flavor, shape, and other characteristics could be added before or after the food's attribute name.

-4.2.3 The "coined", "fanciful", "transliterated", "dialect", or "trademark" name of the food can be marked on the same display side of the attribute name at the same time.
+- 4.2.2 Descriptive words about the production techniques or methods, instructions for use, or purpose of use, physical condition of the food, sensory, flavor, shape, and other characteristics could be added before or after the food's attribute name. - 4.2.2 The "coined", "fanciful", "transliterated", "dialect", or "trademark" name of the food can be marked on the same display side of the attribute name at the same time.
 When such name contains characters or words that may mislead or confuse consumers about the food attribute, such characters or words shall be marked in font not taller than the attribute name, and in the same font style and color of the attribute name at the same display side near to the attribute name.